 - Recognition of the patient’s characteristics, values and context

-The internship program emphasizes psychologists’ role as a local clinical scientist evaluating the applicability of available relevant research, in the context of the idiosyncrasies of each client in their own context.
+The PCS doctoral internship program emphasizes the psychologist’s role as a local clinical scientist who is continually evaluating the applicability of relevant research in the context of the idiosyncrasies of each client.
+In addition, there are ongoing efforts to instill:

-- An overarching context of respect for diversity.
+- An overarching context and respect for diversity.

 - An understanding of the importance of professional socialization.

-- An emphasis on the development of professional skills which may be difficult to foster within a preinternship setting.
+- An emphasis on the development of professional skills that may be otherwise difficult to foster within a preinternship setting.

-Click the button above for information on our doctoral internship, the policies and procedures, and more.
+Click the button above for more information on the PCS doctoral internship program, including policies, procedures, benefits and more.

 PCS is not currently accepting applications from either doctoral or master’s level students for practicum experiences.
-The doctoral level internship program continues to accept applications through AAPIC’s online system.
+The PCS doctoral internship program continues to accept applications through AAPIC’s online system.
 PCS does not require anything above and beyond that which is required in the APPIC application process.
-PCS requires three letters of recommendation, with the preference that these letters be from someone who has interacted with you during your doctoral training and will accept a fourth optional letter from a non-doctoral training source.
+PCS requires three letters of recommendation, with the preference that these letters be from someone who has interacted with the applicant during their doctoral training; a fourth letter (which is optional) will be accepted from a nondoctoral training source.

-Individuals from diverse backgrounds are highly encouraged to apply to the Doctoral Internship Program at Pennsylvania Counseling Services.
+Individuals from diverse backgrounds are strongly encouraged to apply to the PCS doctoral internship program.